cyxeIO/doh.money-documentation/alephium-flow.md

 # CEX Flow

-Tracks real-time ALPH movements to and from exchange hot wallets, including multi-hop tracing and top sender analysis.
+Tracks real-time movement of ALPH between the Alephium network and centralized exchange hot wallets.

+---

+### Key Features

+- Total inflows and outflows
+- Breakdown by individual exchange
+- Daily inflow charts
+- Top addresses sending funds to CEXs
+- Multi-hop transaction tracing
+- Ability to paste any address and follow its flow

+This module is essential for monitoring potential selling pressure and understanding capital rotation between on-chain and off-chain venues.